 Cloud DVR and Cloud DVR Plus

-For an extra $5 per month, you can expand that to 50 hours, which Sling calls Cloud DVR Plus — though Roku users can enjoy twice that much.
+For an extra $5 per month, you can expand that to 200 hours, which Sling calls Cloud DVR Plus — though Roku users can enjoy twice that much.
 Once you start approaching the storage limit, Sling TV automatically makes space by deleting the oldest recordings that you have already watched.
-Thankfully, Sling allows you to flag content as “protected” so you can prevent it from being automatically culled.
-Other added features include DVR folders for organizing your recorded content, and the ability to set up recordings from a show’s franchise page in the Sling TV guide.
+Thankfully, Sling allows you to flag content as protected so you can prevent it from being automatically culled.
+Other added features include DVR folders for organizing your recorded content and the ability to set up recordings from a show’s franchise page in the Sling TV guide.

 Video on demand

 Sling TV offers a fairly robust selection of movies on demand at launch, with even more promised in the near future.
-Rental costs are $3 for SD and $4 for HD, with a 30-day window to watch anything you rent.
-The eclectic library includes a healthy selection of Disney flicks, and plenty of big-budget fares.
-In addition, a new deal with Epix will bring in around 2,000 VOD titles, with titles new and old, spanning the gamut of popular programming.
+Rental costs are usually between $4 and $7 — some as low as $1 — with a 30-day window to watch anything you rent.
+The eclectic library includes a healthy selection of Disney flicks and plenty of big-budget fares.
+In addition, a new deal with Epix will bring in around 2,000 VOD titles, with titles new and old spanning the gamut of popular programming.

 Learning how to wade through a new layout is something that pains any service hopper, so it came as no surprise that Sling TV felt a little awkward at first.
 But in less than a day, we became accustomed.